 The Video color correction selection may be used to produce color values more typically associated with traditional video cameras.
 This selection can be particularly useful for live events such as sports.

-Note: The "look" produced by this color correction matrix will vary depending upon the corresponding gamma selection used.
+Note: The "look" produced by this color correction matrix may vary considerably depending upon the corresponding gamma selection used.

 SATURATION SELECTION